fermyon/spin/examples/variables-tinygo/README.md

-# Spin component in TinyGo
+# Spin component in TinyGo using variables

 ```shell
 $ go mod tidy